webtoknow/fx-trading-app/Week_07/Exercise/README.md

 ```

-Now user Grant Wizzard to grant access of your db to your db-user, or run the following scripts:
+Now use the Grant Wizzard to grant to your db-user access to your db , or just run the following scripts directly:

 ```SQL
 CREATE ROLE new_user LOGIN PASSWORD 'new_user_password';